-- All timber harvest activities must be compatible with the general management guidelines of this section and with the management intent statements and land use designations identified in specific management units of this plan found in Chapter 3.
-Systematic timber harvest programs are to be conducted in areas designated Forestry6.
-Forest harvest operations conducted on a parcel of state land intended for subdivision development by DNR can precede actual construction.
-However, these operations must be consistent with the subdivision plan for the parcel; consultation with DMLW is required before commencing operations. - 2) Timber harvest operations will be conducted in accordance with the stipulations in the Forest Land Use Plan, the Five Year Schedule of Timber Sales, the Alaska Forest Resources and Practices Act (AS 41.17 & 11 AAC 95), the Alaska Land Act (AS 38.05 & 11 AAC 71), Susitna Forest Guidelines7, and other pertinent state guidelines and laws.
+- 1) All timber harvest activities must be compatible with the general management guidelines of this section and with the management intent statements and land use designations identified in specific management units of this plan found in Chapter 3.
+Systematic timber harvest programs are to be conducted in areas designated Forestry.
+Forest harvest operations conducted on a parcel of state land intended for subdivision development or agriculture by DNR can precede actual construction.
+However, these operations must be consistent with the subdivision plan or Farm Conservation Plan for the parcel; consultation with DMLW is required before commencing operations. - 2) Timber harvest operations will be conducted in accordance with the stipulations in the Forest Land Use Plan, the Five Year Schedule of Timber Sales, the Alaska Forest Resources and Practices Act (AS 41.17 & 11 AAC 95), the Alaska Land Act (AS 38.05 & 11 AAC 71), and other pertinent state guidelines and laws.
 The Forest Practices Act provides statewide policy and regulatory authority for managing forestry related activities.
-The Susitna Forestry Guidelines provide specific management guidance for timber harvest layout in the Susitna Valley, which are in addition to the requirements of the Forest Resources and Practices Act.
-The specific layout and other site-specific requirements of a timber sale is addressed through a Forest Land Use Plan (FLUPs), which is prepared prior to any commercial timber harvest or sale (AS 38.05.112).
+The specific layout and other site-specific requirements of a timber sale is addressed through a Forest Land Use Plan (FLUPs), which is prepared prior to any commercial timber harvest or sale (AS 38.05.112). - FLUPs developed for timber sale or harvests in the planning area are to be consistent with the Forestry Management Guidelines of this Chapter and the Management Guidelines specified for particular parcels in Chapter 3.
+FLUPs shall consider, in their preparation, the sensitive resources and wildlife, or any other significant factors, identified in the Management Guidelines for a parcel. - B. Timber Salvage from Rights-of-Way.
+Timber with commercial or personal use value should be salvaged from lands that are to be cleared for other uses such as roads, transmission lines, material sites, mining, and habitat enhancement projects (AS 41.17.083).
+The DMLW Regional Manager shall determine the amount and kind of material that is to be salvaged and shall coordinate with DOF on timber salvage operations having commercial value. - C. Personal Use Wood Harvest.
+When forested lands are available near communities and where personal use harvest is consistent with other purposes for which the land is being managed, DOF may provide wood products for personal use.
+This program will only be undertaken, however, if it can be effectively and efficiently administered by DOF.
+In areas designated for settlement, personal use forestry permits may be issued by Division of Forestry after consultation with DMLW's Land Sales Section to assure compatibility with future land sales.